-

 #ChadGetsTheAxe

 Another somewhat mindless social media movie, about livestreamers in a house were satanic murders happened in the past.
 Decent if extremely unlikeable cast, found footage style.
 Some clever bits where the livestream elements actually impact the movie.
 One dude loses his phone, and whoever took it uses the livestream to lure him towards the swamp.
+There’s also the fact that they ignore the danger because there’s a history of pranks between the channels.
+Also the usage of the phones to mislead the characters, just works.

 -